cmu-sei/redemption/doc/test.md

       Until ACR does the Right Thing on >=80% of alerts, Fix ACR bugs and re-run this experiment.

-Each file has about 5 test cases with randomness="random".
+Each file has about 5 test cases with randomness=random.
 Many of these test cases already are satisfactory, and so they have pre-existing .ans files, and they are regularly tested by our CI process.
 You can rerun these just to be sure, or you can trust that if the output changes on these test cases, the CI system will warn us of failures.

 However, some test cases failed in the past, and those are not tested by our CI process, and they lack an .ans file.
 So you'll need to create an empty (stub) .ans file for each test case.
 Then rerun the experiments.